MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 ## Known issues and advanced functionality

+Here are some known issues and possible solutions when working with triggers.

-### My connector trigger is marked as a Premium connector
+### My connector trigger is marked as "premium"

 ![A screenshot that shows a few premium connectors](./media/triggers-introduction/0ad60bf46f3ddd4f9722ff07ba2caf3a.png)